“Where does he get such WONDERFUL toys???”

 Comparison to the Named Set Method

-Denny Lee’s series of posts on Top N reports goes a different direction than what I have here.
+Denny Lee’s [link removed due to 404] series of posts on Top N reports goes a different direction than what I have here.
 He defines a Named Set in the Excel UI (using the MDX language), then uses a PivotTable to return that top N set.

 But with CUBESET, you can see that the Sort_order and Sort_by params give me a simple method for ordering the set by a variety of criteria.
 Then CUBERANKEDMEMBER lets me fetch any number of those sorted items, in whatever precise order I’d like.